2.4. Single-storey detached buildings not exceeding 30 sqm in floor area

 3. A homeowner intends to construct a flat at the back of their property with a net floor area of 29 square metres.
 This flat will have sleeping accommodation as well as a small kitchen and bathroom.
 As this building will contain cooking and bathroom facilities, it requires a building consent.

 4. A rural land owner wants to add a building with concrete block walls to support their farm operation.
 The net floor area of the building will be 12 square metres.
-The land owner wants to do it themselves to save money so they are unable to use this exemption as this exemption requires the use of a Licensed Building Practitioner.
+The land owner wants to do it themselves to save money, so they are unable to use this exemption as this exemption requires a Licensed Building Practitioner to carry out or supervise any design of construction work.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: